What is Pennsaid?

 Pennsaid side effects

-Stop using this medicine and call your doctor at once if you have a serious side effect such as:
+Stop using Pennsaid and call your doctor at once if you have:

 signs of stomach bleeding - bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-lnausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+lnausea, upper stomach pain, itching, tired feeling, flu-like symptoms, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-Less serious Pennsaid side effects may include:
+Common Pennsaid side effects may include: